 The Serving Spoon – Inglewood

 The Serving Spoon is located in a comfortable old-school diner on Centinela.
-Since 1982 they have been serving huge portions of their delicious breakfast and lunch specials.
+Since 1983, Harold Sparks, and his daughter Angela Johnson along with her husband CJ, who took over in 2004, have been serving huge portions of their delicious breakfast and lunch specials.
 Along with your eggs you can order the usual meats or salmon croquettes, catfish whole, filet or nuggets, red snapper, pork or turkey chops, Rib-eye steak or chicken.
 The pancakes and waffles are out of this world, but I am obsessed with their thick slabs of French toast, alongside some fried chicken, naturally.
 For lunch it is catfish, catfish, catfish.
 But that’s just me.
 Some people cannot wait for Tuesdays, when the special is smothered turkey wings.
 All plates come with their famous cornbread and sides like Collard Greens, Black Eyed Peas, Candied Yams, Red Beans & Rice, and Mac & Cheese, along with the usual diner-style vegetable and potato choices.
 It’s so good I used to work in an office nearby one day a week just so I could eat there.
 And yeah, it was on Tuesdays.

 The internet searches say it is closed.
 IT IS NOT CLOSED.
 I have spoken to them twice this week, including this morning.
 Currently open from 8 am – 2 pm. daily for takeout only and delivery on the Serving Spoon app.
 1403 Centinela Ave., Inglewood, CA 90302.
 (310) 412-3927.